YuXiang1105/proyect-web-begginer/README.md

 For the cards, the aliens are from the next games/films:
 -Alien: isolation, Stellar blade, Hollow Knight, Dark Souls I, League of Legends, Avatar.

+This code was mostly written by me, some of the code was AI assisted with the AI of VSCode